hayeong922/InfoVis_project1/README.md

 ##Bells & Whistles:

 Bell: Tooltips (Done)

-	-When hovering the dots that exist in graph, the tooltip will appear next to the dot that one is hovering to showing the x-coordinate and y-coordinate.
+When hovering the dots that exist in graph, the tooltip will appear next to the dot that one is hovering to showing the x-coordinate and y-coordinate.

 Bell: Xs and Ys (Done)